The Mid-Cretaceous Project

 Time of Transformation: integrating the dynamic geologic, climatic, and biotic systems of North America during the Early to Late Cretaceous transition

 In the mid-Cretaceous, Earth entered a period of warming so severe that temperate rainforests flourished at the South Pole.
 These environmental and climatic disruptions mirror many of our modern challenges, including rapid increases in atmospheric CO2, sea-level rise, habitat fragmentation, de-oxygenation of the oceans, and biodiversity loss.
-Paleoclimate reconstructions of tell us that greenhouse gas levels and temperature rise during the mid-Cretaceous were on the scale that we humans are forecasted to experience within the next 300 years.
-Because of this, our work on the mid-Cretaceous will provide key data to for understanding the outcome of human-induced climate change.
+Greenhouse gas levels and temperature rise during the mid-Cretaceous were on the scale that we are projected to experience during the next few centuries.
+Because of this, our work on the mid-Cretaceous provides key data for predicting the future impacts of human-induced climate change.